Here, we discuss MSW programs in Missouri.

 Before being considered for admission in Missouri, there’re some entry standards that you must meet.
 Some of these critical standards include:

-- You need a cumulative grade point average of 3.0 to qualify for any MSW study.
+• Having a cumulative grade point average of 3.0 would be best to qualify for any MSW study.

-- Applicants for advanced standing studies must have a BSW obtained at a CSWE-certified institution.
-Similarly, scholars seeking regular-standing studies must have an undergraduate degree in other fields of study than social work.
+• Applicants for advanced standing studies must have a BSW obtained at a CSWE-certified institution.
+Similarly, scholars seeking regular-standing studies must have an undergraduate degree in another study than social work.

 For more details on MSW admission standards, visit the official website of the institution you want in Missouri.
 All the details you require are there.